raphaelquast/EOmaps/README.md

 ## install

-Installing EOmaps can be done via `conda` and `pip`.
+Installing EOmaps can be done via `pip`.
 To make sure all dependencies are correctly installed, please have a look at the [🛸 installation instructions 🛸](https://eomaps.readthedocs.io/en/latest/usage.html#installation) in the documentation.

 ## basic usage